mbenford/ngTagsInput/README.md

 ## Installing

-Download both `ng-tags-input.min.js` and `ng-tags-input.min.css` files from the `build` folder and add them to your web application.
-Make sure the JavaScript file is included after the AngularJS script.
+Download either `ng-tags-input.min.zip` or `ng-tags-input.zip` from the `build` folder and add its content files to your web application.
+Make sure the JavaScript script is included after the AngularJS script.

 ## Usage